ivangfr/springboot-kafka-connect-jdbc-streams/README.md

     - **For Avro (de)serialization**

-      > **Warning:** Unable to run in this mode in my machine!
+      > **Warning**: Unable to run in this mode in my machine!
 The application starts fine when using `avro` profile but, when the 1st event arrives, the `org.apache.kafka.common.errors.SerializationException: Unknown magic byte!` is thrown.
 The problem doesn't happen while [Running Applications as Docker containers](#running-applications-as-docker-containers).

       ```
       ./mvnw clean spring-boot:run --projects store-streams -Dspring-boot.run.jvmArguments="-Dserver.port=9081" -Dspring-boot.run.profiles=avro